wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 The solution developed to enable SAP Monitoring is based on the architecture of Azure VM Agent and Extension framework.
 The idea of the Azure VM Agent and Extension framework is to allow installation of software application(s) available in the Azure VM Extension gallery within a VM.
 The principle idea behind this concept is to allow (in cases like the Azure Monitoring Extension for SAP), the deployment of special functionality into a VM and the configuration of such software at deployment time.

 Since February 2014, the 'Azure VM Agent' that enables handling of specific Azure VM Extensions within the VM is injected into Windows VMs by default on VM creation in the Azure Portal.
-In case of SUSE Linux the VM agent is already part of the
+In case of SUSE or Red Hat Linux the VM agent is already part of the
-Azure gallery image.
+Azure Marketplace image.
 In case one would upload a Linux VM from on-premises to Azure the VM agent has to be installed manually.

 The basic building blocks of the Monitoring solution in Azure for SAP looks like this: